-Tandem is a technology and innovation studio that specializes in strategy, design, and development.
+Tandem is a technology and innovation studio that specializes in product definition, custom software, and software managed services.
 We create custom software that inspires people and drives business forward.
-As a talented group of thinkers and makers from many disciplines, we are brought together by a shared goal: do work that changes the world for the better.
+As a talented group of thinkers and makers from many disciplines, we are brought together by a shared goal: bring talented designers and engineers together to solve meaningful business problems.
 We always focus first on people — our clients, their customers, and our team — by collaborating to solve meaningful business challenges.
 We enjoy designing and building ambitious digital products and tools.

 What it’s like to work with us